opensearch-project/project-website/_posts/2023-07-20-alert-anomaly-visual.md

 ### Adding a monitor via a visualization

-To create a monitor by way of a visualization, you have two options: **Create new monitor** or **Associate existing monitor**.
+To create a monitor by way of a visualization, you have two options: **Create new monitor** or **Associate ing monitor**.
 Choose the option that meets your use case.

 1. On your visualization, select **Alerting** from the Options context menu dropdown, as shown in the following image.

 ![anomaly-options-context-menu](https://github.com/vagimeli/project-website/assets/105296784/9212abe7-1bb9-4892-9b4e-4116ce2ac079)
-##### Figure 2.
-Visualization showing Add anomaly detector context menu dropdown.
+##### Figure 4.
+Visualization showing Add alerting monitor context menu dropdown.

-2. Select **Add anomaly detector** from the **Anomaly Detection** context menu dropdown, as shown in the following image.
+2. Select **Add alerting monitor** from the **Alerting** context menu dropdown, as shown in the following image.

 ![add-detector](https://github.com/vagimeli/project-website/assets/105296784/92dede31-0eb2-4534-b91e-510333713067)
-##### Figure 3.
+##### Figure 5.
 Visualization showing Anomaly Detection context menu dropdown.

 3. Choose **Create new detector** or **Associate existing detector**.
 - If you choose to create a new detector, input the required information under **Detector details** and **Model Features**.